Gay London · City Guide

 The UK has four seasons – Winter (November-March / cold and wet), Spring (April-June / mild), Summer (July-September / hot and dry) and Autumn (October-November / cool and wet).

-Generally speaking, from a weather perspective, the best time to visit the UK is from April until the end of September.
+Generally speaking, from a weather perspective, the best time to visit the UK is from April until the end of September, though Christmas can be utterly magical too as London dons a plethora of festive lights through its main shopping heartlands such as Regent Street, Oxford Street and Covent Garden.

 In recent years, the UK has tightened its immigration procedures and introduced the use of biometrics.
 Full details can be found here.